2020: sgwrs Dyffryn Peris conversation

 NEWYDDION - NEWS!

 I am involved in the Dwr a Thir group, taking forward actions around water and land.
-And with Angharad Owen and Emily Meilleur we are running a new project called ‘Stori’r Tir Dyffryn Peris’, inviting contributions to a creative project gathering and sharing stories of our relationship to land in Dyffryn Peris
+And with Angharad Owen and Emily Meilleur we are running a new project called ‘Stori’r Tir Dyffryn Peris’, inviting contributions to a creative project gathering and sharing stories of our how our relationship to land has changed over time in Dyffryn Peris..

 “This is a very picturesque vale,